RobCM/php_easy_build_framework/README.md

 ![Picture](https://raw.githubusercontent.com/RobCM/php_easy_build_framework/master/images/php_easy_build_framework_logo.png)

-This project is intended to imitate the PHP framework used on WordPress but with a more flexible code approach!
+This project is intended to imitate the PHP framework used on WordPress with code that is more flexible and easy to manipulate!
 <br> Easy inport templates for:
 <ul>
   <li>CSS</li>